oroinc/documentation/bundles/platform/CalendarBundle/index.rst

 This bundle integrates the jQuery FullCalendar plugin into OroPlatform and provides other calendar related functionality, such as view calendars of other users, system calendars, synchronization with external calendars, etc.

+.. admonition:: Business Tip

+    B2B marketplaces are the next big thing in eCommerce.
+Learn how to benefit from a |wholesale B2B marketplace| and digitally transform your business.

 .. toctree::
    :maxdepth: 1